DBT and the Treatment of Drug Addiction

 - Distress Tolerance: Building a defense from negative emotions

-By helping clients find balance and mindfulness in their response to everyday stressors, DBT, in concert with 12-Step work, can be as an effective therapy for treating addiction.
+By helping clients find balance and mindfulness in their response to everyday stressors, DBT, in concert with 12-Step program work, can be as an effective therapy for treating addiction.